viernes, 1 de diciembre de 1989

 (Pintura del artista nortemericano Daniel Gerhartz)

-is the tender illusion that one night I lost
+she is the tender illusion I misplaced one night,

-is the desert flower, what I am, what I was
+she is the desert flower, what I am, what I was,

-every time he kisses me we melt together..
+and every time she kisses me, we melt together.

-And if there was a way to find it on Earth,
+And if there were a way to find her on Earth,

-if I were lucky enough to hit her one day
+if I were lucky enough to meet her one day,

-I would give her the life and love she contains
+I would give her the life and the love she holds.

-I would say to her: "Honey, at birth I loved you!"
+I would say: “Darling, from birth I loved you!”

-and I would paint a star on her soul ...
+and I would paint a star upon her soul...

-If I was lucky enough to meet her.
+If I were lucky enough to encounter her.

 miércoles, 12 de julio de 1989